j801h/j801h.github.io/_projects/fea.md

 <br>

-and the process conditions for the co-current exchanger are as follows:
+and the process conditions for the **counter-current** exchanger are as follows:

 <br>